Round 1 Hostplus SANFL Snapshot

 Adelaide captain Matthew Wright kicked the opening two goals of the match en route to a match-high hall of five as Shane McAdam and Riley Thillthorpe booted three majors each.

-There were plenty of highlights for Crows fans, who arrived early to see the curtain lifter for the AFL clash, none better than a massive jump to mark the top of the magpie Tom Corcoran in McAdam’s final stop.
+There were plenty of highlights for Crows fans, who arrived early to see the curtain lifter for the AFL clash, none better than the massive jump to mark the top of the magpie Tom Corcoran in McAdam’s final…

 Read Full News